How to Prepare for The Bankruptcy Meeting of Creditors

 Last updated:

 After you file for Chapter 7 or Chapter 13 bankruptcy, you will have a few weeks before your bankruptcy hearing (the meeting of creditors or 341 hearing).
-Although it is not at all like cramming for a school exam, there are some things that you need to do to prepare for your meeting with the bankruptcy trustee.
+Although it is not like cramming for a school exam, there are some things you can do to prepare for your meeting with the bankruptcy trustee.
 If you do the following, it will help make sure things go smoothly and prevent bumps or delays in your case:

 Try not to stress about it.